“Achievement & Integration” SPEECH

 Lessons in Microaggression

-Take the first book on the reading list, for example, “American Born Chinese.”
+“American Born Chinese.”
 It is crass and vulgar and rude, and when I think of my Chinese friends, this book would make them livid!
 I am disturbed that the school promotes a book like this which mocks Biblical prophesy and turns Christianity into hokus pokus.
-Meanwhile they have removed books with GOOD Christian morals from the curriculum, like “How to Kill a Mockingbird,” and replaced them with graphic novels?
+Meanwhile they have removed books with GOOD Christian morals from the curriculum, like “How to Kill a Mockingbird,” and replaced them with graphic novels like “American Born Chinese”.

 Our children are smarter than this!
 They are fully capable of reading 50K+ word count novels at this age.
 American Born Chinese took me less than one hour to read from cover to cover.